Image of a South Carolina sunrise through a piece of beach glass via Fran Aquino.

 At the 40th parallel north, on the day of an equinox, the sun sets in about 2 3/4 minutes.

-However, at 40 degrees latitude, the solstice sun sets in roughly 3 1/4 minutes.
+However, at that latitude, the solstice sun sets in roughly 3 1/4 minutes.
 At a solstice, the sun is setting farthest north or farthest south of due west.
 The farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.

 So, wherever you are, enjoy these near-equinox sunsets, and stay focused!
 They’re among your fastest sunsets of the year.